sartak/advent-of-code/2023/README.md

 This solution still takes about 10 seconds to run, so I'm sure there are even better approaches (among other things, I'm sure I could combine steps 1 and 2 into a single BFS).

+# Day 24

+Oof.
+This was the hardest day for me.
+Both parts were beyond my memory of linear algebra.
+For part 1 I looked up the intersection formula rather than poorly derive it myself.
+For part 2 I struggled for a while to even think of how to solve it, and eventually used a Python SAT solver.
+I'm not proud.
+But, I'll take this as a opportunity to learn new tools.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |